-Believe it or not, there is a wrong way and a right way to apply antiperspirant.
-It might seem impossible to apply antiperspirant incorrectly – after all, you’ve been wearing antiperspirant since your teens, so you must know how to do it, right?
-If you experience sweating, chances are you are missing one of the most important steps to apply antiperspirant correctly.
+Believe it or not, there is a wrong way and a right way to apply antiperspirant or deodorant.
+It might seem impossible to apply deodorant or antiperspirant incorrectly – after all, you’ve been wearing antiperspirant since your teens, so you must know how to do it, right?

 When using a roll-on, it is very important to allow the antiperspirant to dry completely before getting dressed.
 If you pull on clothes or your sleepwear right after applying it, the antiperspirant can be wiped off by your clothing, making it ineffective and dirtying your clean clothes.